Blue Grenadier

 Key Facts

-• Stocks of blue grenadier are healthy in NZ, but threatened species bycatch and habitat damage are key concerns.
+• Populations of blue grenadier are healthy in NZ.

-• Trawling is conducted in areas that are not well mapped.
-Trawlers catch sensitive bottom-dwelling species that have a long recovery time, such as hard corals and sea fans.
+• Blue grenadier trawlers catch sensitive bottom-dwelling species that have a long recovery time, such as hard corals and sea fans.

 More information

-Blue grenadier is managed as two separate stocks in New Zealand fisheries.
-The Hoki fishery has recovered from historic overfishing, and stocks have been stable above sustainable levels for several years.
+Blue grenadier is managed as two separate stocks by New Zealand fisheries.
+The hoki fishery has recovered from historic overfishing, though the western population is slightly below healthy levels.

 In addition to seabirds, the fishery also captures seven species of deepwater sharks (known as dogfish).
 The biology of these species are poorly known, but are potentially vulnerable to overfishing due to their slow growth rates and low reproductive output.